berenicearaiza/Portfolio-Project/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 > to create a new design.
 In you do end up picking one at random, you should
 > disclose that here as well.

 I chose to implement the music playlist, as music is something I interact with everyday and I know it is feasable to create the components using similar implementations we have already done in class like Queue or Stack.
-Additionally, it is somthing that can be improved upon and motivates me to do the project since I am interested in music and what I can do with the componets to change it up.
+Additionally, it is something that can be improved upon and motivates me to do the project since I am interested in music and what I can do with the componets to change it up.

 > Once you've argued your choice of design, make a branch in your new repo called
 > something like `proof-of-concept`.
 There are many ways to do this, but my